-Shropshire is a land of contrasts and its centre – dominated by the genteel town of Shrewsbury – has a touch of everything great about the county: medieval architecture, ancient woodland, castle ruins and, to the south, Mary Webb country and some highly respectable hills.
+Shropshire is a land of contrasts and its centre – dominated by the genteel town of Shrewsbury – has a touch of everything great about the county: medieval architecture, ancient woodland and, to the south, Mary Webb country and some highly respectable hills.

 As with all old towns and cities, a closer inspection of Shrewsbury will reward the curious-minded.
 You’ll find street names describing what was once sold there (Butcher Row, Milk Street … and don’t think too hard about the dark and narrow Grope Lane).

 Despite this palpable sense of the past, Shrewsbury is alive with the here and now.
 A steady spring of smart new bars, independent restaurants and innovative shops makes me excited about every visit.

 The best things to see and do in Shrewsbury

 The Square and the Old Market Hall